Indiana man set for execution in state's second since 2009

 Unless there’s last-minute court action, Ritchie is scheduled to be executed “before the hour of sunrise” at the Indiana State Prison in Michigan City, according to state officials.

-Indiana resumed executions in December after a yearslong hiatus due to scarcity of lethal injection drugs nationwide.
-Prison officials provided photos of the execution chamber in advance of Joseph Corcoran's execution, showing a space that looks like a sparse operating room with a gurney, fluorescent lighting, a floor drain and an adjacent viewing room.
+Indiana resumed executions in December after a yearslong hiatus due to a scarcity of lethal injection drugs nationwide.
+Prison officials provided photos of the execution chamber before Joseph Corcoran's execution, showing a space that looks like a sparse operating room with a gurney, fluorescent lighting, a floor drain and an adjacent viewing room.
 They have offered few other details about the process, including the time the executions take place.

 The 2000 fatal shooting of a police officer